How to Get Maximum Tyre Grip in Rain Season

-Talking about the monsoon season and sudden rains, one of the most import things that’s gonna save you from rear ending someone in front of you are your car tires.
+Talking about the monsoon season and sudden rains, one of the most import things that’s gonna save you from rear ending someone in front of you are your car tyres and tyre grip during this season.

 If you face light showers every now and then, your normal off the shelf tires will do just fine.
 You just need to be extra cautious about the speed of your vehicle and braking distance.
 But in case you are living in a area that sees a lot of rain and you have to drive through standing water most of the times, there are tires specifically designed for your needs.
 They are usually called wet weather tires, rain tires or simply wet tires.